KPCodeLearning/MicroservicesAPICoreDocker/README.md

 This project is developed in Visual Studio 2022 with Core 3.1, using EntityFramework for DB operations and Docker for deployment.</br>
-Microservices are implemented in different languages like C# and F# </br>
+Microservices are developed in seperate languages using C# and F# </br>
 Each Microservices has seperate DB connection, Docker images and running simultaneouly on seperate port. </br>

 Important command for migrating DB script and update DB.
 Need to execute these command in **Package Manager Console** in Visual Studio.<br/>